tth05/morerefinedstorage/README.md

 # More Refined Storage

-This fork mainly focuses on performance improvements and useful feature addition to make your life easier.
+This fork mainly focuses on performance improvements and useful feature additions to make your life easier.
-Currently in progress is a new autocrafting engine (V8 engine) which will be the fastest and smartest that the world has ever seen.
+Currently, in progress is a new autocrafting engine (V8 engine) which will be the fastest and smartest that the world has ever seen.

 Builds can be found in the release section on github.